blaufish/blaufish.github.io/docs/_posts/2025-06-24-capturing-conference-video.md

 ## Live is hard

-Everythin live is a potential challenge.
+Everything live is a potential challenge.
 There is a reason no one happily screams:
 [We'll Do It LIVE!](https://www.youtube.com/watch?v=vu2NK5REvWM)